 Independence Day is a federal holiday, and Americans typically celebrate bigtime with fireworks, barbecues and parades throughout the United States.

 Although many New Yorkers skip town for the Fourth of July, New York City hosts truly impressive fireworks displays as well as a number of other events to commemorate the holiday.
 Visitors to New York City get a vacation bonus: They can watch the largest fireworks display in the United States in person.
 It really is quite the sight to behold and makes for a very memorable holiday, even if it's a bit different from what you're used to.

 01 of 04

 Macy's Fourth of July fireworks display is the largest in the United States, and each year it is truly a spectacular show.
-On July 4, 2017, the fireworks will be shot from barges in the East River between 24th and 41st streets.
-The show starts at about 9:25 p.m. and will last about a half hour.
+On July 4, 2018, the fireworks will be shot from barges in the East River.
 This location offers great visibility from many locations in downtown Manhattan and Brooklyn.
 Check restaurants with stellar views to see if you need tickets in advance.
 If you're not in the area, you can also watch the fireworks as they are broadcast live on TV.

 02 of 04

 One great way to experience New York City's phenomenal fireworks is from a sightseeing cruise in New York Harbor.
 Check out Fourth of July cruises to get an unobstructed view of the fireworks.
 The tickets aren't cheap, but they do offer a unique vantage point for experiencing the fireworks.
 Be sure to book in advance to ensure a spot on your favorite cruise and be on time for boarding.
 Pay attention to what is included in each cruise option and also account for how long you'll be on the boat—many of these options mean you'll be getting back to the pier late at night, and that might not be the best option for folks who have young kids and/or others who like to hit the sack on the early side.